Alice Inoue: Awards and recognition

 Inoue has been nominated and/or won numerous awards for her writings.
 She was a finalist for the 2011 Indie Excellence Book Awards in the Mind, Body, Spirit category for her book Be Happy!
 It's Your Choice.
 Feng Shui Your Life! was a winner in the 2011 Indie Excellence Book Awards in the Mind, Body, Spirit category and Home and Office Interior Design.
 Just Ask Alice! was a finalist in the 2012 Indie Excellence Book Awards in the Mind, Body, Spirit category as well as a silver medalist in the Living Now Book Awards.

 Inoue received two additional awards for her writing in 2013; the Evergreen Medal for Personal Growth for her book A Loving Guide to These Shifting Times and an Indie Excellence Award in the well-being category for her book Destination Happiness.

+Her recent book Daily Mindful Moments won the National Indie Excellence Awards in the Inspiration category in 2025.